Monduli District, Arusha: Infrastructure

 Arusha Airport (Kisongo) is around 35 kilometers from Monduli Town, while Kilimanjaro International Airport is about 90 kilometers away.
 Makuyuni Airstrip, located inside the District, permits light aircraft.
 The district is serviced by telephone lines and radio calls, and it has subpost offices and telephone offices at Monduli Headquarters, Mto wa Mbu, and Makuyuni.
 The district is also served by cellular phones that cover practically the entire area.Forest Reserves cover 23,022 of the district's 641,900 Hectares.

 Demographics

 The Wamaasai are the most populous ethnic group, accounting for over 40% of the total population.
 Their main source of income is livestock raising.
 The Waarusha are the second largest ethnic group, accounting for around 20% of the total population.
-Also the frist communities were the Iraqw and Sonjo people in the district.
+Also the first communities were the Iraqw and Sonjo people in the district.

 The district's population was 158,929 in 2012 (males 75,615 and females 83,314), with an annual growth rate of 2.77.
 The population is predicted to be 177,346 in 2016.